Becksteinlab/AdKGromacsTutorial/README.rst

-Perform an all-atom molecular dynamics (MD) simulation—using the Gromacs_ MD package—of the apo enzyme adenylate kinase (AdK) in its open conformation in a physiologically realistic environment (100 mM NaCl solution at :math:`T = 300` K and :math:`P = 1` bar), and carry out a basic analysis of its structural properties in equilibrium.
+Perform an all-atom molecular dynamics (MD) simulation—using the Gromacs_ MD package—of the apo enzyme adenylate kinase (AdK) in its open conformation in a physiologically realistic environment, and carry out a basic analysis of its structural properties in equilibrium.